Skip to Content

 Tip

-Specific Recipe IDs can be found using the List All Recipes command.
+Specific Recipe IDs can be found using the List all recipes command.

-Generate a Recipe and/or a Configure File
+Generate a recipe and/or a configure file

 Used with a provided Jitterpak to generate a skeleton Citizen Integrator recipe that can be used as a recipe template.